ibm-cloud-docs/containers/cs_health.md

 1. Ensure that you have the [**Editor** or **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/containers?topic=containers-users#platform).

 2. For the cluster where the log source is located: [Log in to your account.
 If applicable, target the appropriate resource group.
-Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) **Note**: To work with free clusters in the London metro, you must target the EU Central regional API by running `ibmcloud ks init --host https://eu-gb.containers.cloud.ibm.com`.
+Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 3. Set up a server that accepts a syslog protocol in 1 of 2 ways:
   * Set up and manage your own server or have a provider manage it for you.
 If a provider manages the server for you, get the logging endpoint from the logging provider.